WeatherheadOnline/FrontEndMentor_Blog-preview-card-/README.md

 ### What I learned

-This challenge taught me to use `clamp()`, and to be open to using alternatives to media queries.
+This challenge taught me about the `clamp()` function, and to be open to using alternatives to media queries.
 I also gained valuable experience in creating consistent results across different screen sizes and types, using a combination of `min()` / `max()`, `rem` units, and viewport width units.

 ### Continued development